Work can be a fun when we know and understand each other well. Let's start conversation to new beginning

 In IoT development, we can connect the smart device with the Realtime Database and make it send data periodically to the application.
 Achieving such a thing with other database types is a bit complex and requires extensive programming.

-The Hosting service offered by Firebase can be used for hosting your real-time IoT apps rather than managing your own web server.
+The Hosting service offered by Firebase can be used to host your real-time IoT apps rather than manage your web server.
 The best thing is it’s free (yet limited) and easy to configure as well.

 Let me break down the development process into a few simple steps that are easier to follow:

 This is a pretty simple step where you need to go to your Firebase console using your Google account and create a new project.
 Once done, visit the database section from Develop Tab to create a new Realtime Database and not a Cloud Firestore Database.

 For developers developing IoT applications, Firebase Realtime Database is a crucial resource.
 The simplicity of configuration using the Firebase Console is one of the main benefits of using the Firebase Realtime Database.
 The management of database instances, security policies, and other Firebase services can all be done through this console's graphical user interface.

 Firebase Realtime Database is a powerful resource for developing real-time, highly responsive applications in the context of Android IoT development.
 Developers can store data in real-time and ensure that it is synchronized across several devices by using Firebase Realtime Database.

 Now, we have to give read and write permissions to allow hardware and software to access the Firebase Database.
 To do so, change permission to “True” from the rules tab.
 Start the process and proceed using the database for testing and prototype only and not for production.
 The database setup part is complete and it’s ready to use.

 For developing real-time IoT apps, there are many compatible frameworks such as MIT App Inventor, PlatformIO, and others that can be used.
 These platforms provide an intuitive, visual programming environment that allows everyone to build functional IoT apps.